ninaperic/calculator/README.md

 ### Browser Compatibility

 Vintage Clocks Shop is functional and properly displayed in the following web browsers: Google Chrome, Mozilla Firefox and Safari.

-### Testing User Stories

--  As a user I want to understand what Vintage Clocks Shop is about.

-   - About page provides information about the idea which led to open Vintage Clocks shop and the whole story about it.

-- As a user I want to see pictures of the clocks the shop sells.

-   - Gallery page is filled with images of our latest vintage clocks.

-- As a user I want to navigate trough the pages od the web site.

-   - At the top of every page there is the navigation menu.

-- As a user I want to be able to contact the shop.

-   - Contact page has all the information the user needs to contact us, including a form to send us a message, e-mail adress and phone number.

-- As a user I want to see where is the shop located.

-   - Contact page provides a google map as well so the user can see our location.

-- As a user I want to see who made the website.

-   - To the bottom of the page the user can see the copyright listed.

 ### Known Bugs